Friday 06

 Full bar

 If beer or cider is not for you, or one of your party, fear not.
-A full bar is available at the Ale, serving wines, spirits, soft drinks, snacks, and our own wonderful Gin Palace, with fourteen specially selected craft gins, served with Fevertree tonic and accompaniments, all at prices lower than you'll find in your pub!
+A full bar is available at the Ale, serving wines, spirits, soft drinks, snacks, and our own wonderful Gin Palace, with twelve to fourteen specially selected craft gins, served with Fevertree tonic and accompaniments, all at prices lower than you'll find in your pub!

 Parking